CESNET/du-docs/docs/owncloud.md

 ### Install the Application

 Now you can install the ownCloud application.
-In most cases, keep both `Namespace` (1) and `Name` (2) intact, however, you can select namespace as desired except `default`.
-The `default` namespace is available but it is not meant to be used.
+In most cases, keep both `Namespace` (1) and `Name` (2) intact, however, you must select the same namespace as the Pod, from which you want transfer data, is running.
 The `Name` will be in URL to access the application.
 The `Name` must be unique in the `Namespace`, i.e., you cannot run two or more instances with the same `Name` in the same `Namespace`.
-If you delete the application and later install the application again preserving its `Name`, content of home directory will be preserved.

 ![appinst](owncloud/appinst.png)